 - Know which species you can eat raw and which you can’t.
 If you are unsure, cook it.

-- Bring a field guide and download a mushroom identification app.
+- Bring a field guide, mushroom foraging tools and download a mushroom identification app.

 - Harvest conservatively.